grannycart/by-sound-alone_source/full-draft-manuscript/7_Chapter.md

 "Send the reckless risk-taker to check it out?
 That's my kind of fuckin' plan Hemi."
 Percy climbed up to the control room and took over the conversation with Shakes from Bastian.
 She explained the situation to him and they came up with a plan where Shakes would move forward on battery and check out the radar contacts while the _Prospect_ submerged to periscope depth and followed behind, staying within ship-to-ship range of the _Gnat_.

 15 minutes later, the _Gnat_ was coming up on the first of the radar contacts.
 Percy watched the blackness where the _Gnat_ was located ahead of them through the periscope.
-Soon a beam of light shot out from the water, and in the reflection of it she could see Shakes' spikey head at the top of the sail of the _Gnat_.
+Soon a beam of light shot out from the water, and in the reflection of it she could see Shakes' spiky head at the top of the sail of the _Gnat_.
 Shakes ran the light beam forward and back along a black wall that road up and down on the ocean swell ahead of him.

 At this range Cassandra could hear the object on the sonar --- water slapping against a steel void with the random regularity of ocean chop --- Cassandra was convinced it was a ship.